 More on Merck

-- How Merck buried finasteride’s full impact on chemical signaling
+- How Merck buried finasteride’s full impact on hormone signaling

 - Rules of engagement: how sensitive concerns are hidden from drug trials